 Show All Answers

 Information for treated water customers and untreated water customers walks through the rate adjustment and provides a side by side comparison with current and proposed rates.
 You may also reach our customer service staff at 925-688-8044 from 7:30 a.m. to 5:00 p.m., Monday through Friday.

-Depending on what services you receive, these changes will impact you differently.
-See how these changes affect treated water customers and untreated water customers.
+Depending on the type of services you receive, the rate adjustment will impact you differently.
+See how the proposed changes affect treated water customers and untreated water customers.

 As a public agency, the District does not earn a profit.
 Rather, the rates and charges collected from customers go directly to pay for 1) the cost of service, 2) emergencies/contingencies, 3) employee salaries and benefits, and 4) compliance.
 If we don’t consistently keep up with these costs, it might mean higher increases in the future.